-Conditions for Return are the explanations of how answering “No” to Safety Analysis questions can be changed to a “Yes”.
+ü Conditions for Return are the explanations of how a “No” to Safety Analysis questions can be changed to a “Yes”.

-Once all five questions are answered with a “Yes” the child must be returned to the home with an In-Home Safety Plan.
+ü Once all five questions are answered with a “Yes” the reunification process must begin and the child must be returned to the home with an In-Home Safety Plan.

 The 5 In-Home Safety Analysis Questions